k-nadia/project-3/README.md

 ## **Deployment**

 ### **Deployment Steps**
-Fork this project using the following steps:
+Deploy this project using the following steps:

 #### **Heroku Log In**
 1. Log in to [Heroku](https://id.heroku.com/login) or create a new Heroku account [here](https://signup.heroku.com/).